I'll admit it: I'm a total Universal Orlando fangirl. Some people are enamored with Disney, but for me it's all about

 I've visited Universal's Orlando parks multiple times in the past couple of years, and despite it always being bustling and (usually) hot, I always find myself loving it.

-Whether it's casting spells in Harry Potter world, watching the Grinch's antics at Seuss Landing during the holidays, or splashing around in the wave pool at the new Volcano Bay, there's a lot of fun to be had year-round at Universal.
+Whether it's casting spells in Harry Potter world, watching the Grinch's antics at Seuss Landing during the holidays, or splashing around in the wave pool at Volcano Bay, there's a lot of fun to be had year-round at Universal.

 So here's where I come in!
 After spending quite a bit of time in each of the Universal Orlando parks, here's my breakdown of what to see, do, and eat in each park.
 This should hopefully help you decide which Universal park is better for you.